 CATEGORIES Safety PRODUCT NAME Emergency Safety Cone Caution Wet Floor DESCRIPTION Folding safety cone, indicating Caution / Wet Floor on 4 sides NOTES Used by maintenance for temporary signage to indicate slip or trip hazards.
 Provided with plastic case that is mounted on wall for emergency cones to slide in.
 Locate on walls and columns so it is easy accessed by staff, at minimum of 100 feet apart.
+Install within acceptable accessible reach range height on walls and columns.
 Install near wet areas like restrooms and drinking fountains.
 LOCATIONS All hard surfaces throughout the terminal.